Resources

 Resources for Your Healing Journey

 Healing after narcissistic abuse is not a straight line.
 Some days you feel steady, other days the weight is heavy.
 Wherever you are right now, you are not alone.
-This page gathers resources you can turn to when you need support outside of one-to-one sessions.
+This page shares free resources for when you need support.

 My Book: The Lost Letters